MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-azure-ad-b2c-provider.md

 Select this option to create a new Azure AD B2C tenant.

 > [!NOTE]
-> Ensure that the account you use to sign in to Power Apps has been assigned at least the [Contributor role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles) for the subscription or for a resource group within the subscription.
+> - Ensure that the account you use to sign in to Power Apps has been assigned at least the [Contributor role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles) for the subscription or for a resource group within the subscription.
+> - Ensure the Azure subscription has the **Microsoft.AzureActiveDirectory** resource provider registered.
+Otherwise, creating the new Azure AD B2C tenant will fail with this error:
+> <br> `Error occurred while creating Azure AD B2C tenant.
+The subscription is not registered to use namespace 'Microsoft.AzureActiveDirectory'.
+See https://aka.ms/rps-not-found for how to register subscriptions.` More information: [Resolve errors for resource provider registration in Azure](https://docs.microsoft.com/azure/azure-resource-manager/templates/error-register-resource-provider)

 ![Create a new Azure AD B2C tenant](media/authentication/new-b2c-tenant.png "Create a new Azure AD B2C tenant")
 <!--markdownlint-disable MD036-->
 **To create a new Azure AD B2C tenant**
 <!--markdownlint-enable MD036-->

 1. Select the Azure AD tenant or directory.

 1. Select a subscription for the tenant, or&mdash;if you want to create a new subscription from the Azure portal&mdash;select **Add subscription**.